Your Complete Guide to Maid of Honor Duties

 Be the bathroom assistant.

-Maid of honor duties aren't always exciting.
+Maid of honor tasks aren't always exciting.
 While this may not sound like the most glamorous task, there's no doubt that the bride is going to need a hand in the restroom, especially if she's wearing a gown with lots of material.

-Act as a back-up hostess.
+Act as a backup hostess.

 Give a speech.